 Not every restaurant needs the same thing.
 A food truck and a 200-seat steakhouse have completely different funding profiles.

 Full-service restaurants carry the heaviest overhead — $15K-$30K/month in labor alone.
 They need lines of credit for slow months and term loans for renovations.
 Lenders like seeing consistent daily deposits and at least 18 months of operating history.
+Higher-end concepts like fine dining carry even thinner margins per cover and lean harder on revolving credit.

 Fast-casual has lower labor costs but high buildout expenses.
 A Chipotle-style buildout runs $150K-$300K depending on the market.
 Equipment financing covers the kitchen, and an SBA loan covers the rest if you can wait.
+The same playbook works for QSR and fast food operators and pizza and delivery shops opening additional locations.

 Food trucks are actually easier to finance than most people think.
 The truck itself is collateral.
 A $75K-$150K food truck with commercial kitchen equipment qualifies for equipment financing with the truck securing the loan — your rate depends on your profile.
+Catering operators often pair the truck with a separate working capital line for event deposits.

 Bars and nightlife are the hardest to fund.
 Lenders see higher risk — inconsistent revenue, seasonal swings, liability exposure.
 You'll pay more and need stronger financials.
 Expect rates 3-5% higher than an equivalent restaurant application.